Vizemo/4883-PT-Marchesi/Assignments/A02/README.md

 ### Victor Marchesi
 ### Description:

-This assignment is to set up the class github repo with the instructions from [https://github.com/rugbyprof/4883-Programming_Techniques/tree/master/Assignments/A02].
+This assignment is to set up the class github repo with the instructions from. [link](https://github.com/rugbyprof/4883-Programming_Techniques/tree/master/Assignments/A02)

 ### Files